orxfun/orx-parallel/docs/using_wasm.md

 Expose at least:

 1. one runtime initialization function,
-2. one or more compute entry points.
+2. entry points for the computations.

-Example shape:
+### 1. Runtime initialization function

 ```rust
 use wasm_bindgen::prelude::*;